5 Key Points:

 At Stage 4, the cancer has already spread beyond the prostate to the lymph nodes and bones.
 Symptoms at this stage include difficult urination, bone pain, weight loss and fatigue.
 At this stage, treatment is targeted at preventing further complications and reducing pain.
 The PSA level is usually > 100 ng/dl by now.

 The most reliable method of diagnosing prostate cancer is a biopsy.
 This is usually done via the rectum under ultrasound guidance (TRUS) [Fig 2].
 Because this procedure carries the risk of infection and bleeding, prophylactic antibiotics are given to reduce this risk to < 5%.
 Anti-platelet drugs like aspirin and plavix must also be stopped prior to biopsy.
 It is now standard practice to take at least 12 cores.
-To reduce pain during the biopsy, local anaesthesia is given by means of a peri-prostatic nerve block.
+To reduce pain during the biopsy, local anaesthesia is given via a peri-prostatic nerve block.

 Fig 2.
 Prostate biopsy via transrectal ultrasound guidance